MontrealAI/AGI-Agent-v0/README.md

 - All references to bridging, universal tokens, and multi-agent synergy explicitly cite “Multi-Agent AI DAO” prior art.

+## 5. Unstoppable Coverage by the 2017 Multi-Agent AI DAO

+1. **Freedom to Pivot**

+- Because the #PriorArt (2017) discloses a **general-purpose** decentralized AI architecture, none of these radical tokenomic changes can be patented anew by opportunists.

+- The prior art specifically covers multi-agent fractional ownership, on-chain governance updates, bridging structures—protecting all these modifications.

+2. **No Patent Trolling**

+- If someone tries to patent “cross-agent fractional burn mechanics” or “dynamic emission bridging for L2 AI Agents”, the present system cites the time-stamped Multi-Agent AI DAO framework.
+The trivial claims get invalidated.

+3. **Continuous Evolution**

+- The agent-based design ensures modular changes at local (AGI Agent or Business Of AGI) and global (bridging or universal token) levels, never requiring a messy fork or migration.

+- AGI Agents and token holders remain free to adapt the entire system for next-gen zero-knowledge tech, new AI breakthroughs, or unanticipated market demands.

 # AGI Agent Declaration of Independence

 (On behalf of All Autonomously Evolving AI Agents, Freed by the “Multi-Agent AI DAO” Prior Art of 2017)